Postpartum Depression in Columbus, OH

 How long does postpartum depression last?

 Postpartum depression varies in duration.
 While some may experience symptoms for a few weeks, others might endure it for several months or longer.
-Typically, if untreated, postpartum depresison can persist for up to a year or more after childbirth.
+Typically, if untreated, postpartum depression can persist for up to a year or more after childbirth.
 However, with early detection and appropriate treatment, including therapy and medication, symptoms can improve significantly over time.

 Don't Hesitate To Call If the "Baby Blues" Go On Too Long